joshHug/LeidenITP/assignments/assignment4.md

    return new_lst
 ```

 This is not very readable code nor *dry* code.
-With a bit of logic we can remove the `if else` and make the code *dry*.
+With a bit of logic, we can remove the `if else` and make the code *dry*.

 ```python
 def get_items(lst, items, exclude=False):